bradflaugher/AI-101/README.md

 ## Preparation

-* (Required) Install Ubuntu Linux on your PC, [Install Guide](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), and [additional notes for dual-booting with Windows](https://linuxconfig.org/how-to-install-ubuntu-20-04-alongside-windows-10-dual-boot) NOTE if you have an M1 Mac this will be almost impossible, so sell that thing or talk to Brad.
+* (Highly Recommended) Install Ubuntu Linux on your PC (will not work on a mac), [Install Guide](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), and [additional notes for dual-booting with Windows](https://linuxconfig.org/how-to-install-ubuntu-20-04-alongside-windows-10-dual-boot).
 * (Required) Install Docker [Install docker Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
 * (Required) Read [Command Line for Beginners](https://towardsdatascience.com/basics-of-bash-for-beginners-92e53a4c117a)
 * (Required) If you are not a proficient Python coder please do the entire futurecoder.io course, it's free!
 [Futurecoder.io](https://futurecoder.io/course/)